Photography principle, data transmission, and invariants of manifolds: Consistency equation for 3-manifold invariants as a toy model

 Let $T,T'$ be two triangulations of $M$ which differ by a 2-3 Pachner move and let $S,S'$ be the corresponding spines.
 Notice that $S$ and $S'$ differ by a Matveev--Piergallini move (Fig.~\ref{fig:Mat-Pill-move-1}).

 Let $E(S), E(S')$ be systems of equations from $S$ and $S'$.
 It would be pleasant to say that there is a bijection of the solution sets.
 However, there is an issue concerning division by zero that may occur when one of the weights is zero.
-One can overcome it as follows.
+Let us describe this issue in more details.